 - Grip Material Volume

 When grip core size & shaft butt diameter match, a standard grip size of .900″ is determined for men.
 Standard grip size for women is .850″.
 A different core size can be used over the shaft butt size to achieve grip sizes that are larger (Oversize) or smaller (Undersize) than the standard .900″.
 However, the grip material volume must first be determined.
-A vast majority of grips produce by manufacturers are .600 (M60), but other sizes do exist.
+A vast majority of grips produced by manufacturers are .600 (M60), but other sizes do exist.

-If you would like to learn more about regripping and other aspects of club building and alternation, each month Mitchell Golf offers a 4-day class that teaches you how to repair, assemble, and build golf clubs and much more.
-For more information, email email@example.com or call 800-437-1314.
+If you would like to learn more about regripping and other aspects of club building and alteration, each month Mitchell Golf offers a 4-day class that teaches you how to repair, assemble, and build golf clubs and much more.
+For more information, email firstname.lastname@example.org or call 800-437-1314.